lupyuen/lupyuen.github.io/src/touch2.md

 _What's inside our NuttX Touch Panel Driver for PinePhone?_

-We took the code from this article and wrapped it inside our __NuttX Touch Panel Driver__ for PinePhone...
+We took the code from above and wrapped it inside our __NuttX Touch Panel Driver__ for PinePhone...

 -   [__nuttx/drivers/input/gt9xx.c__](https://github.com/lupyuen2/wip-pinephone-nuttx/blob/touch2/drivers/input/gt9xx.c)